SubnauticaNitrox/Nitrox/README.md

 ### How can I play this mod?
 Please do keep in mind that this mod is still in progressional development.

-We finally have reached a stage, where we feel comfortable enough to give the public easy access to the mod by providing an package to use on each reoccurring update.
+We finally have reached a stage, where we feel comfortable enough to give the public easy access to the mod by providing a package to use on each reoccurring update.

 If you want to follow the development progress exactly on each pull request.
 Refer to the <a href="https://github.com/Sunrunner37/Nitrox/wiki">wiki tab</a> to set up a development environment where pushed updates will be synchronized automatically.